gomobile/iotapp-template-digital-write/README.md

 App Overview
 ------------
-A simple node.js application intended to write data to Digital pins on the Intel based development boards such as the Intel(R) Galileo and Edison with Arduino breakout board.
+A simple Node.js application that writes to an onboard digital input (a GPIO input), on select Intel IoT development boards, and displays the written value on the console log.",

 Important Sample App Files
 --------------------------